1997 163 cm Brown

 The FN jumping ranking for 2015 of 156 has him just out of the top ten, but in decent company, equal with Cardento and Diarado.
 His dressage breeding value is 116.

 On the 2017 FN breeding values, Contendro has a Jungpferdeprüfungen (young horse) value of 112, and a Turniersport (open competition) value of 119.
+His 2018 Hanoverian breeding value for dressage is 94, for jumping 152.
+For type he scores 108.

 At the end of 2013, Contendro was purchased by the GFE group, and moved to France… while his son, Codex One, with Christian Ahlmann in the saddle, continued to keep his name before the jumping – and breeding – public.
 In May 2013, Codex One (out of a Glückspilz mare) was the winner of the Global Champions tour leg in Hamburg, in 2014 he won both the Grand Prix of Aachen and Valkenswaard, in 2015 he won Stuttgart 5 star, and in 2016 won the five star GP at Basel, and was 1st at Neumünster 3 star….